Menu Close

 Company worker accident reports:

 Many volumes of these are held at The National Archives, within the RAIL classmarks.
-We would like to use these as part of the bigger Zooniverse project in the future.
+We are bringing these volumes – expected to amount to around 60,000 cases – into the project at the moment.

 NRM online exhibition: